Best Dating Apps in Australia (2026)

 How to choose a dating app in Australia

 Most "best dating apps" lists rank apps as if there's one winner.
 There isn't.
-The right app for you depends on two things: what life stage you're in, and what you're actually looking for.
+The right app for you depends on two things: what life stage you're in, and who you actually want to meet.

-A 24-year-old renter in Surry Hills who wants to date casually is not looking for the same thing as a 36-year-old homeowner in Brisbane who wants to settle down.
-Both are real Australian dating audiences.
+A 24-year-old renter in Surry Hills isn't after the same thing as a 36-year-old homeowner in Brisbane who's finally got the keys.
+Both are real Aussie dating audiences.
 They're poorly served by the same app.

 Hinge International · iOS & Android